charliecalvert/CloudNotes/Assignments/React/ElvenWebCraftsStarter.md

 ## Get Repos

+Create a folder in your **~/Git** directory called **webcrafts** or something similar.
+Clone your new repositories into your new folder.
 ```
-mkdir isit-lastname-2017
+mkdir webcrafts
-cd isit-lastname-2017
+cd webcrafts
 git clone <git@github.com:username/isit-code-lastname.git>
 git clone <git@github.com:username/isit-site-tools-lastname>
 git clone <git@github.com:username/isit-web-crafts-lastname>
 ```

+## Customize your New Repo

 Open up the **package.json** file for each project and change the name to include your last name.

-Now you will need to create an NPM repository based on your versions of the **isit-code** and **isit-site-tools** repositories.
-Begin by logging into or creating your account on **NPM**.
+If you don't have one already, create an account on **NPM**.
+Log into it.
 Then read through this guide and apply the lessons found there to this task.

 - [NPM Publishing](http://www.ccalvert.net/books/CloudNotes/Assignments/NpmPublishing.html)